thomasantony/sdc-live-trainer/README.md

 This was idea inspired by [John Chen's Agile Trainer](https://www.github.com/diyjac/AgileTrainer).

+Note: If you want to use your own model, make sure you modify the `preprocess_input` method in `live_trainer.py` to do whatever preprocessing your model expects.

 ### server.py

 This is an object-oriented, modular version of the `drive.py` script that Udacity provided.
 I made a `ControlServer` class that triggers callbacks when the simulator connects and sends telemetry.
 This plugs into all the three programs listed below.